JCReed26/JCReed26/README.md

 - ZStyle - A large-scale AI-driven lifestyle R&D project designed to **combat technology addiction** by turning devices into tools that guide, encourage, and automate healthier living.

-- Vacation Planner (Capstone Project) - A Ai Agent driven travel agency with a simple chat applciation that helps to create full vacations and book all the tickets and organize appropriately.
+- Vacation Planner (Capstone Project) - A AI Agent driven travel agency with a simple chat applciation that helps to create full vacations and book all the tickets and organize appropriately.

 - Dev Master Guide - A started but not close done anything, this is a developer-focused knowledge hub that doesn't just reference syntax but common and everyday usecases for the framework, language, etc